Suspect In Custody Following Hours Long Standoff At Tulsa Apartment Complex

 Video

-A man is in custody following an hours long standoff at an apartment complex Sunday morning, Tulsa police said.
+Tulsa Police arrested a man after an hours long standoff at an apartment complex near Tulsa Hills.

 Keep up-to-date with everything that happens in your world.